scalawithcats/scala-with-cats/src/pages/case-studies/map-reduce/index.md

 If we have associativity,
-we can arbitrarily distribute work between our nodes provided we preserve the ordering on the sequence of elements we're processing.
+we can arbitrarily distribute work between our nodes provided the subsequences at every node stay in the same order as the initial dataset.

 Our fold operation requires us to seed the computation with an element of type `B`.
-Since our fold may be split
+Since fold may be split
-into an arbitrary number of parallel steps, the seed should not effect the result of the computation.
+into an arbitrary number of parallel steps, the seed should not affect the result of the computation.
 This naturally requires the seed to be an *identity* element:

 ```scala